ankit07vision-stack/ankit07vision-stack/README.md

 **What I Bring:**
 - 🏗️ **End-to-End Development:** Proficient in designing, developing, and deploying full-stack applications with modern architectures
 - 🧩 **Problem-Solving Excellence:** Solved 550+ LeetCode problems with strong command over Data Structures, Algorithms, and System Design
-- ⚡ **Performance Optimization:** Hands-on experience with Redis caching, database indexing, and API optimization techniques
-- 💳 **Payment Integration:** Successfully implemented Stripe payment systems in production environments
-- 🔐 **Security-First Approach:** Expertise in implementing JWT authentication, role-based access control, and secure API development

-**Technical Proficiency:**
-- 🎯 Full-stack expertise in **React.js, Next.js, Node.js, and Express.js** for building modern web applications
-- 🗄️ Proficient in **database design and optimization** for MongoDB, MySQL, and Redis
-- 🔗 Specialized in building **RESTful APIs** with scalable and maintainable architecture
-- 🎨 Strong command over **responsive UI/UX design** using Tailwind CSS, Bootstrap, and modern CSS frameworks
-- 🐳 Experience with **Docker containerization** and deploying applications on cloud platforms
-- 🔧 Skilled in **version control with Git** and collaborative development workflows

----

 ## 🛠️ Tech Stack